 Thank you for taking the first step in learning more about hearing health!
 Whether you're just starting to notice changes in your hearing or are simply curious about how to maintain it, understanding when to get a hearing test is key.
 Hearing health is something we often take for granted, but it plays a major role in staying connected with the world around us.
-So, let’s dive into how often you should schedule a hearing test and why it’s important.
+Let’s dive into how often you should schedule a hearing test and why it’s important.

 Why Regular Hearing Tests Matter